draydeer/compromise/readme.md

 ## Arr

 Arr provides immutable analogs of the common Array methods.

-The result of calling of these methods is a tuple with the reference to the new Arr and the result of operation.
+The result of calling some of these methods is a tuple with the reference to the new Arr and the result of operation.

 ```javascript
 let arr = Arr([0, 1, 2]);